dipy/dipy/doc/index.rst

 **DIPY 0.16.0** is now available.
 New features include:

-- Horizon, fast, modular, unified and adaptive visualization
+- Horizon, medical visualization interface powered by QuickBundlesX
 - New Tractometry tools : Bundle Analysis / Bundle Profiles
 - New reconstruction model: IVIM Mix
 - New command line interface: Affine and Diffeomorphic Registration